How To Set Up Alerts with DigitalOcean Monitoring

 - Memory Utilization: The percentage of total memory being used, out of 100%

-- Disk Utilization: The percentage of total storage (including attached block storage) being used, out of 100%
+- Disk Utilization: The percentage of the root disk storage being used, out of 100%

 Additional information about each metric can be found in our "Glossary of DigitalOcean Metrics and Terminology".